The Benefits and Challenges of Electronic Health Records

 In 2003, an article from the Journal of the American Medical Informatics Association explained that although paper record-keeping is simple, widely accepted, and only requires a low cost for implementation, healthcare can be improved by the use of electronic records.
 In fact, paper records hinder the healthcare environment due to limited accessibility, illegibility, inability to access files remotely, and the cost of storing immense files.
 By adopting EHRs, providers have organized and accessible records.
 They are also supported by practice improvement tools, such as computerized prescribing and ordering tools, to provide more efficient and safer patient care.

-Decades after the introduction of EHRs, and despite the potential benefits they provide, physicians continue to have a difficult time adopting EHRs.
+Decades after the introduction of EHRs, and despite the potential benefits they provide, physicians and dentists continue to have a difficult time adopting EHRs.
 To understand the challenges, it is important to understand both sides of the issue.

 Physician burnout is a prevalent issue in the current healthcare landscape.
 About 50-60% of physicians are experiencing burnout.
 Burnout is associated with reduced patient safety, lower patient satisfaction, higher instances of malpractice claims, and can impact the work environment for team members.